 - If you are sending your campaign using a new dedicated IP, then you will need to “warm it up”, in which case email throttling is a perfect way to do that.
 This should be discussed with a delivery team member.

 - If your entire campaign needs to be sent immediately, for example, if you are announcing a 24h promotion, this could be an obstacle for you.

 How to enable email throttling?

-Step 2 - tick the box, choose how many batches you would like to send the campaign and the time interval between sending of the batches.
+Tick the box, choose how in many batches you would like to send the campaign and the time interval between sending of the batches.

 How to disable email throttling for campaigns larger than 100GB?

 Unfortunately, you won't be able to disable throttling on campaigns larger than 100GB, but there are steps to avoid it:

 - reduce the number of contacts you are sending to,

 - remove large images and any attachments etc.